manuGil/lecture-notes/swc-notes/shell-notes.md

 ### 5. PIPES AND FILTERS [21 min]

 > Work on the directory `shell-lesson-data/exercise-data/alkanes`.
-Files with `.pdb` extension are from the *Protein Data Bank* (plain text, speficies the position of each atom in a molecule)
+The files with `.pdb` extension are from the *Protein Data Bank* (plain text, speficy the position of each atom in a molecule)

 a.
 List the content of the directory